francisco-renteria-rios/VQA_Assistance/README.md

 <br>Platform: Google Colab
 <br>EasyOCR reader

-Dataset Plan Source:
+Dataset Plan Source
 <br>Public dataset (VizWiz-VQA).
 It is a free public dataset.
 It can be access through Hugging Face, Kaggle, or the official VizWiz website.
 (VizWiz dataset was created specifically for visually impaired people).
 Size: WizWiz contains over 31,000 image/question pairs.

+Labels
-Labels: If a specific ingredient is in a product.
-Preparation: The dataset already contains labeled data.
+<br>Visual Data is already labeled.
+What we are looking in the future is the check if a specific ingredient is in a product.

+Preparation
+<br>The dataset already contains labeled data.
 Although the data contains images with poor quality to represent a real world scenario.
 We will use only download a subset of the first 100 entries from Hugging Face.

 Metrics
 <br>Average Normalized Levenshtein Similarity (ANLS): it measures how similar the predicted text is to the correct text.
 Answerability Prediction (this is a crucial metric drawn from the VizWiz dataset): The system must first decide if the question is even answerable from the image (e.g., the label is blurry, cut off, or doesn't contain the info).
 Optical Character Recognition (OCR) Metrics: The VQA's performance is capped by its ability to read.

 The application will download 10 sample images and make prediction based on predefined questions.
-It is true that VizWiz are not exclusevely grocery items lables, the images will be tested for their question/answer results.
+It is true that VizWiz are not exclusevely grocery items labels, the images will be tested for their question/answer results.
 Initially, I plan to have static predictions, but a future plan would be a random lable image taken from a phone.

 Week-by-Week Plan
 <br>Week Task Milestone 10 (Oct 30) Get dataset, set up environment Dataset ready 11 (Nov 6) Train or fine-tune model Model working 12 (Nov 13) Test and improve Good accuracy 13 (Nov 20) Create demo / video Demo ready 14 (Nov 27) Final testing / documentation Everything done 15 (Dec 4) Present project Presentation day